-The plus side is that the R6 is lightweight and narrow, which means splitting lanes isn’t hard (assuming it’s legal where you are, like California, Australia, or the rest of the world… but not in most states in the US).
+The plus side is that the R6 is lightweight and narrow, which means splitting lanes isn’t hard (assuming it’s legal where you are, which is most of the world, but not most of the US).

-It gets a bit frustrating keeping the motor revving just to move between cars.
+It gets a bit frustrating keeping the motor revving just to move between cars at very low speeds.
 Again, it’s fine if you’re on your way to somewhere interesting to ride.

 The narrow, forward position of the clip-ons (which varies by model year) means that your weight is always over the front wheel, which isn’t an optimal way to steer at low speeds.
 Plus, it can hurt you if you don’t have a strong core or flexible wrists.

 Basically, if my commute had any more than ten minutes of low-speed traffic, I’d be eyeing something like an upright standard.

 Finally, if you’re riding just in traffic/in the city, you’ll never have the motor in the peak of its powerband, above 10000 rpm (where it’d be doing at least 60 km/h or 40 mph).
 This means you’ll always be riding a motorcycle with far less torque than other, similarly-sized, and cheaper motorcycles.
 So if commuting is your thing… I wouldn’t opt for an R6.
 Instead, I’d look at something like a CBR650R.